 You can’t effectively market a business without creating a useful marketing plan.
-A strategic roadmap that’s used to organize, execute and track marketing strategies over a specific time period, a marketing plan serves as a crucial guide for any small business.
+A strategic roadmap that’s used to organize, execute, and track marketing strategies over a specific period, a marketing plan serves as a crucial guide for any small business.

 Tons of marketing plan outlines are available online, but they are usually just broad, unhelpful lists with vague headings.
 It’s little wonder, then, that only 40 percent of B2C and 37 percent of B2B businesses have one.
-Even when they do, their marketing plans are usually ambiguous, long-winded, unwieldy and – more than anything – pretty much useless.
+Even when they do, their marketing plans are usually ambiguous, redundant, unwieldy, and – more than anything – pretty much useless.

 Enter the one-page marketing strategy: A concise marketing plan that is boiled down to the most crucial and actionable components.
 Establishing one is among the best ways to kick-start and optimize your marketing efforts.
 The risks of going without one are considerable, and they include:

 - lots of wasted time and money on ineffectual techniques

 - uncertainty about why your small business is engaging in marketing at all

 - a disjointed approach across media platforms, creating brand confusion